damiVongola/Lab-4/README.md

         - Use validation_split of about 0.2
         - Train for 100 epochs (Training will take approximately 7 minutes to train so prepare accordingly)
       - Plot the training accuracy against the validation accuracy
-      - Get the accuracy on the testing set <br>
+      - Get the accuracy and loss on the testing set <br>
      - ***Hint: You should be able to hit the following accuracies:<br>
        Your last training epoch should give you around 0.55 accuracy<br>
        Your last validation epoch should give you around 0.45 accuracy<br>